ahungry/ahungry-janet/README.md

 # Ahungry Janet

-Library of code to use with Janet and make it easier to quickly develop a variety of apps.
+Cross platform tested library of code to use with Janet and make it easier to quickly develop a variety of apps.

 If you need something more specific (a small GUI like Puny GUI, or perhaps a web framework like Joy) you can view options at https://github.com/ahungry/awesome-janet

-This set of files should be installable using the jpm (Janet Package manager) or can also be leveraged as a starting point for a new project by forking this repository.
+This set of files should be installable using the jpm (Janet Package manager) on GNU/Linux, or can also be leveraged as a starting point for a new project by forking this repository (perhaps easier if targetting Windows, as the mingw building goes through make, not jpm at the moment).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**